- May 10, 2017 email

 Most recent email: Wednesday, May 10, 2017 at 7:08 PM

 I was invited to be part of the NASA SpaceApp challenge.
 It felt a bit odd being 70 years old among all the millennials, but it was great fun.
-A group from Stanford want to use the data from our horizontally-scrolled chart of the base-2 exponentiation from the Planck base units to the Age of the Universe.
+A group from Stanford want to use the data from our horizontally-scrolled chart of the doublings of each of the Planck base units — just over 202 of them — to the Age of the Universe and oBservable Universe.

 It gave me a change to reflect on the work to date.
 This is what I said:

 “History lessons.
 Though Max Planck developed the basic math for these units between 1899 and 1905, it wasn’t until 2001 when a Nobel laureate, Frank Wilczek of MIT lifted these numbers out of the category of numerology.
 He had written a series of articles, Scaling Mt.
 Planck (2001) and slowly the Planck’s units began becoming part of the core of accepted scientific thought.

 “I don’t know if you ever bumped into Ed Fredkin.
 I don’t think you two overlapped at MIT.
 He told me back in my earlier times with these numbers (2012), that he was one of the few people who did not believe in Planck’s base units.
 Only today did I catch up with the Fredkin finite nature hypothesis where there is the claim, “…ultimately all quantities of physics, including space and time, are discrete and finite.
 All measurable physical quantities arise from some Planck scale substrate for multiverse information processing.”

 I suspect the substrate is the 65 notations from the base units to the CERN scale.
 Yes, but who am I?
 Nobody from nowhere.
 I hope that the above reference and links are acceptable to you.
 Thanks.

 Email: Saturday, April 22, 2017